gufett0/ml-verifier-oracle/README.md

 ```
 REPORT_GAS=true npx hardhat test
 ```
 will log the gas usage of on-chain operations.
+If you want to obtain an up-to-date estimate from CoinMarketCap in ETH, MATIC and USD of the gas spent, you can add an .env file to the project root and enter your API key as follows COINMARKETCAP_API_KEY="" and uncomment the line of code inside hardhat.config.ts "//coinmarketcap:process.env.COINMARKETCAP_API_KEY,".

 Here are reported some of the commands that can be executed within hardhat
 ```